Philip Haddon-Cave: Personal life

 Despite his long years of service in Hong Kong, Haddon-Cave was famous for his dislike of Chinese food, and at Chinese banquets, Haddon-Cave frequently insisted upon ordering steak.

 Legacy

 Economist Milton Friedman hailed Haddon-Cave's "positive non-interventionism" as a fairly comprehensive implementation of laissez-faire policy.
 In his obituary, Haddon-Cave was regarded as "one of the architects of the stability and prosperity that the [Hong Kong] people enjoy now as an autonomous region of China."
-Although he attempted to reform the tax system, he was praised for "his disciplined intellectual approach to the task of balance of balancing the economy...by keeping tax levels and public expenditure low."
+Although he attempted to reform the tax system, he was praised for "his disciplined intellectual approach to the task of balancing the economy...by keeping tax levels and public expenditure low."